Sustainable development goals

 ING is committed to better understanding the impact of our lending activities and to work with clients to drive sustainable progress.

 We aim to drive responsible consumption and production through our sustainable lending activities.
-We work with companies whose activities consider people, society and the environment, and we also work with our clients to finance and facilitate their transition to low-carbon technologies.
+We strive to work with companies whose activities consider people, society and the environment, and we also work with our clients to finance and facilitate their transition to low-carbon technologies.
 See our ESR policy and our sustainability section.

 SDG 13: Climate action